ManticoreGamesInc/platform-documentation/src/getting_started/community_content.md

 Another way to speed ahead the creation of your project is to **start with an entire game that somebody else has made.**

-Some games published on the CORE website allow other users to download them, enabling you to move things around and change the game however you would like.
+Some games published on the Core website allow other users to download them, enabling you to move things around and change the game however you would like.

-To download a game by somebody else and add your own personal flair, go to the CREATE menu of the CORE editor.
-When you click create, you will have the option to select a base game type from **CORE Games**, or select **Community Games** to see what games other users have published as public for the world to modify.
+To download a game by somebody else and add your own personal flair, go to the CREATE menu of the Core editor.
+When you click create, you will have the option to select a base game type from **Core Games**, or select **Community Games** to see what games other users have published as public for the world to modify.

 Pick a game by clicking it, give it a new project name, click download, and you're ready to go!